Ralo93/DSA/CodingInterview.md

 Maintain the pointers one by one, so e.g. take the new element which entered the window and subtract the element which got out of the window.
 Keep a rolling sum from the previous element.

  -> 2 calculations instead of calculating the whole sum.
 For large numbers, this is still 2 calculations instead of thousands!
+ So the new sum can be calculated in constant time instead of k.

 Ask WHY does some algorithm actually work?